Karate School Amsterdam

 I started practicing Karate around 1967 in the city of Maracay, Venezuela.
 At that time, there was only one school of Shitoryu style under Sensei Isiyama Kuriyama.
 After many years, I moved to Europe to study French at Bordeaux University.
 After a while, I then moved to the UK to study interior design at the Art School of London.
 I also went to Birmingham University to study Chemistry ending in Nantwich Food Technology, to get more involved in organic Chemistry.
 All these events happened from 1970 until 1979, when I decided to go back to my country.
 During those 9 or 10 years, I was very involved in football and some sports other than Karate.

 I joined The Shorin Ryu Karate Family in 1980, by invitation from my younger brother.
 At that time, Sensei Glenn Bechtold was in charge, and Sensei Freddy Torres was his Sampai.
-In 1982 I received my Brown Belt, and by 1985 I attained the degree of Black Belt (Shodan level) or first dan out of five (we only have 5 dans.)
+In 1982 I received my Brown Belt, and by 1985 I attained the degree of Black Belt (Shodan level) or first dan out of five (we only have up to 5th dan.)
 At that time, I was totally convinced that Shorin Ryu Karate was my life and my path.
 I went back to Europe in 1995 (Amsterdam-Holland) to open a Shorin Ryu Karate Dojo.

 Back then, there was nobody teaching our style.
 Since it was kind of boring to practice by myself on my private-home Dojo, I decided to open my Dojo to the public at the Pijp Sport Centrum, it was 2009.
 Then, I got in touch with Sensei Freddy Torres (now Fifth Degree Red Belt).